RudraMenon/RudraMenon.github.io/index.md

 ### Exploratory Data Analysis

-In our exploratory data analysis, we visualize three plots using scatter plots with a trend.
+In our exploratory data analysis, we visualized three plots using scatter plots with a trend.

-First, we analyze the per-points averages of players against their actual playing time.
+First, we analyzed the per-points averages of players against their actual playing time.
 We create a trend on this plot that determines how much each player should play based on their performance per-point.
 This plot will also show if the plus minus system of evaluating skill correctly determines playing time.

 ```markdown
 plot <- final_df %>% ggplot(mapping = aes(label=Player, x=per_point, y=points_played)) +